-Having manners and saying ‘thank you’ was probably ingrained in you as a child.
+Having manners and saying ‘thank you’ was ingrained in most of us as children.
 It’s the polite and courteous thing to do, right?
-But how often do you really feel grateful, deep in your heart, and express it?
+But how often do we really feel grateful, deep in our hearts, and express it?

 The emotion of gratitude is felt when we become aware of a positive benefit that has come our way, but we didn’t necessarily earn or deserve it.
 It’s a sense of wonder, thankfulness and appreciation for life.

 Gratitude is a selfless act.
 It is done unconditionally, to show to people that they are appreciated.
 For example, if someone is sad and you write them a note of appreciation, you are likely not asking for something in return for this person; instead, you are reminding them of their value, and expressing gratitude for their existence.
 At the moment, you are not waiting for a ‘return note’ from this person.

 Even when we do not expect a return, sometimes they happen.
 Gratitude can be contagious, in a good way.
 In the previous example, maybe when you are down, this person will write you a note too.